-A simple report was created using the eSpatial mapping software and the Age/Sex (Canadian Provinces and Territories) dataset it provides.
+A simple report was created using eSpatial’s age/sex (Canadian provinces/territories) dataset.
 This report examines the Canadian population in relation to people aged between 15 and 64.
-The Canadian age/sex datasets provided by eSpatial offer a number of different age categories which can be reported on but for the purpose of this report the 15 to 64 age category was chosen as an example.
+This dataset offers a number of different age categories that can be reported on, but for the purpose of this report the 15 to 64 age category was chosen as an example.

 Provinces/territories are colored and categorized according to the number of people aged between 15 and 64 within them.
 The graduated color scheme makes analysis quick and easy.
 Yellow colored provinces/territories (e.g. Yukon) have the lowest number of people aged between 15 to 64 living there, while red colored provinces/territories (e.g. Quebec) have the highest number of people in this age category.